 These three sets of road loads may be derived from different road load families.

 3.2.3.2.4.
+For Level 1A

 Calculation of the CO2 value for an individual vehicle within an interpolation family using the interpolation method

 For each cycle phase p of the applicable cycle the mass of CO2 emissions g/km, for an individual vehicle shall be calculated using the following equation: